CodePushGo/website/src/content/blog/en/ultimate-guide-to-ota-update-security-for-capacitor-apps.md

     Continuously adhere to platform guidelines and privacy regulations, like those outlined in App Store Rules.

-Capgo’s automated validation tools and phased rollouts make it easier to put these strategies into action while staying compliant.
+CodePushGo’s automated validation tools and phased rollouts make it easier to put these strategies into action while staying compliant.

 ## FAQs